camillevalat/Abcd5-website/README.md

 Once again, it comes that English reigns supreme as the most widely used language.
 Additionally, it’s evident that the majority of English-language films originate from the United State of America, followed by the United Kingdom.

+### And what now?

+Our initial foray into language analysis has provided us with a glimpse of the linguistic landscape in the world of cinema.
+As we’re aware, English is the most widely spoken language globally, so it begs the following question: what’s the impact of English usage on a movie’s success?
+For this investigation, we categorized movies into 2 distinct groups:
+•	Category 1 : movies not in English (excluding those from  the USA or  the UK)
+•	Category 2 : the movies that are in at least English and 1 (any) other language (excluding those from  the USA or  the UK)

+Before we proceed, brief notes:
+*   We've excluded movies from the USA and the UK since English is their primary language, and our earlier analysis revealed that most English-language movies originate from these 2 countries.

+*   In Category 2, we've set the condition of including English and at least one other language to exclude movies from countries where English is the primary language (e.g., Canada)

+*   Our dataset comprises 20,625 movies in Category 1 and 1,833 in Category 2.
+To ensure a fair comparison, we've randomly selected 1,833 movies from Category 1 for our future analysis

+Now, let’s observe the basic descriptive statistics of these 2 categories.